ansak95/FrameworkFDPP/README.md

 The idea behind this project is to propose a framework and software code for synthetically generating large training data sets for a realistic fatigue damage prognostics problem.
 The crack growth in structures is simulated based on Paris-Erdogan’s crack growth model and has strain data at various position as output that will be used as sensor data.

-The project is illustrated with a realistic case study on the Jupyter Notebook ``Illustration_CaseStudy.ipynb``, and the applicability of some of the most commonly used DL models to address failure prognostics has been studied (RNN, LSTM, GRU, 1D-CNN and TCN), available on the ``models`` directory.
+The project is illustrated with a realistic case study on the Jupyter Notebook ``Illustration_CaseStudy.ipynb``, i.e. a RUL estimation problem where the available input data is strain gauge data, and the applicability of some of the most commonly used DL models to address failure prognostics has been studied (RNN, LSTM, GRU, 1D-CNN and TCN), available on the ``models`` directory.

 # Acknowledgements